nicktill/data-structures/README.md

-# Data Structures and Algorithms (CS445 @Pitt)
+# Data Structures and Algorithms
-Entire contents of CS 445 at Pitt: Data Structures and Algorithms
+Implementation of various datastructures and algorithms utilizing Java